 Employment Outlook and Salary Info

-The BLS expects the employment of carpenters to rise at a rate of 20% from 2010-2020, which is faster than the average expected rate for all fields.
+The BLS expects the employment of carpenters to rise at a rate of 6% from 2014-2024, which is faster than the average expected rate for all fields.
 There is an expectation that population growth and demand for remodeling will stimulate the need for carpenters; however, the increased use of prefabricated elements and components will offset some of this growth.
-The median hourly wage of a carpenter in May 2012 was $19.20, and carpenters held approximately one million jobs in 2010.
+The median annual salary of a carpenter in May 2014 was $40,820.

 There are no required courses or programs carpenters need to take in order to maintain their journey-person status.
 Some professionals choose to pursue additional training in areas like scaffold building or pump work to increase their employment opportunities and gain a more well-rounded background.